Mayank-Prakash-Sharma18/math-english/content/english-intermediate/nouns/possessive-case.md

 ### When noun is singular

-When the noun is singular, the possessive case is formed by adding ‘s to the noun. <br>
+When the noun is singular, the possessive case is formed by adding 's to the noun. <br>
 E.g. the ***girls’s*** laptop; the ***king's*** crown.

-To make the possessive form of names ending in -s we can add either apostrophe (‘) or ‘s’. <br>
+To make the possessive form of names ending in -s, we can add either apostrophe (') or 's. <br>
 E.g. It’s Sam ***Jones'*** (or Sam ***Jones’s***) villa.

 The letter s is omitted in a few words where <strong>too many hissing sounds</strong> would come together. <br>